er-go-proxy/grandma-reads-papers/README.md

       └─ style-guide.md
 ```

-### 一句话总结

-这是一个给“想真正看懂论文的人”准备的 Skill。
-它的目标不是把论文翻得更像论文，而是把论文讲得更像一个真正懂的人在教你。

 ---

 ## English

-**grandma-reads-papers** is a portable paper-explainer skill repository for Claude Code, Codex, OpenClaw, and other skill-enabled agents.
+**grandma-reads-papers** is a paper-reading skill for Claude Code, Codex, OpenClaw, and other skill-enabled agents.
-It does more than summarize or translate papers: it explains the real idea, ranks what matters, strips away hype, and keeps follow-up answers clear.
+It does more than summarization or translation: it explains the real idea, ranks what matters, strips away hype, and helps users understand the method clearly.

-### What it is for
+### Features

 - Fast paper overviews
-- Deep method understanding
+- Deep method breakdowns
-- Clear follow-up explanations
+- Follow-up explanations that stay structured
+- Multilingual paper reading and translation support, including Chinese and English
 - Related-work grounding
 - Code-aware interpretation
 - Analogy-based teaching that maps back to the actual mechanism

-### Highlights

-- Plain language first
-- Priority-aware explanations
-- Honest novelty assessment
-- Overview mode and deep-dive mode
-- Follow-up questions stay structured
-- Light energy, low fluff

-### Compatibility

-- Claude Code
-- Codex
-- OpenClaw
-- Other skill-enabled agents, IDEs, and LLM workflows

-### Installation
+### Install

 #### Option 1: install by chatting with your agent

-In Claude Code, Codex, OpenClaw, or another agent that supports remote skill installation, you can simply say:

 ```text
 Install this skill: https://github.com/er-go-proxy/grandma-reads-papers